 Please note: The Health Unit does not provide Yellow Fever vaccine or antimalarials.

 School Immunization Clinics

-The 2016-2017 school year is the first year that hepatitis B, meningococcal, and HPV vaccines will be offered to all grade 7 students (boys and girls), as per the Ministry of Health and Long Term Care’s decision.
-In the past, the HPV vaccine was offered to grade 8 girls only.
-Girls in grade 8 during the 2016-2017 school year can receive the HPV vaccine at school clinics.
-Health unit staff attend area schools three times a year as per the following schedule: School Immunization Schedule 2016-2017
+During the 2017-2018 school year all grade 7 students will be offered hepatitis B, meningococcal and HPV vaccines, as per the Ministry of Health and Long Term Care.
+In the past, the HPV vaccine was offered to grade 8 girls; however, with the transition of the HPV vaccine to grade 7, only grade 7 students will be offered the vaccine at school clinics.
+Health Unit staff will be attending area schools twice during the school year as per the following schedule: School Immunization Schedule 2017-2018 - Coming Soon.

 The following video may help answer questions about the HPV vaccine:

 If your child experiences an adverse reaction following an immunization, please contact your health care provider or go to the nearest emergency department.
 Your health care provider will complete an official "AEFI" (Adverse Event Following Immunization) report and send it to the Health Unit for data entry into the provincial registry.
 This helps with ongoing monitoring that is done to ensure vaccine safety.

 Incorrect information can lead people to question the safety of vaccines and whether or not they should receive them.
 The CDC helps address common concerns including multiple vaccines and the immune system, as well as vaccines during pregnancy.